MohaaEng/Cam-Scan-app/README.md

 # Cam-Scan-app
-This is a Cam Scan app helps the user to scan and see the stages of image conversion and enhancement and cropping unneeded space then generates a PDF File of that image
+This is a Cam Scan app helps the user to scan and see the stages of image enhancement and cropping unneeded space then generates a PDF File of that image